Breastfeeding Peer Counselor

 I was employed by Methodist Charlton Medical Center, a hospital in South Dallas from 2015 until May of 2019.During this 5 year period I was fortunate enough to have had the opportunity to offer hands- on instruction to anywhere from 15 to 20 or more couplets, every 12 hour shift.
 It was my pleasure to help many mothers breastfeed their babies.
 I had the ability to hone my skills extensively during that period of time.

 In May 2019 I had the awesome opportunity to re- launch my private practice, Breast Is Best Lactation Services on a full time basis.
-I am happy to have the opportunity to offer lactation consultations and our Prenatal Breastfeeding 101 course to the Dallas Fort Worth and North Dallas Communities.
+I am happy to have the opportunity to offer lactation consultations and our Prenatal Breastfeeding 101 course to families in the Dallas Fort Worth and North Dallas Communities.
+Currently, also in the Killeen/Austin/Temple Communities of Central Texas.

 As Always!! we look forward to "Helping Each Family Reach It's Breastfeeding Goal" See You Soon!!!